barbh1307/merge_DLA_LESO_data/datadata_management_plan.md

        -  about/checksums_merged.txt (should have a list of checksums-filename for each state TSV file)
        -  about/README.txt (should have appended filename-md5_checksums for each original file merged with the dataset)
        -  about/NotebookHTMLs/ (should be one for each notebook run on the original data for this dataset)
  6. Back up the original *LESO Property Transferred to Participating Agencies* and *LESO Information for Shipments (Transfers) and Cancellations of Property* along with accompanying checksums files to a long term cloud storage.
- 7. TODO Publish  __military_equipment_distributions_to_law_enforcement_agencies_us.zip__ to kaggle.